zulip/zulip/help/code-blocks.md

 ## Code playgrounds

-Code playgrounds are interactive in-browser development environments, such as [replit](https://replit.com), that are designed to make it convenient to edit and debug code.
+Code playgrounds are interactive in-browser development environments that are designed to make it convenient to edit and debug code.
 Code playgrounds can be configured for any programming language.
 Zulip code blocks that are tagged with the language will have a button visible on hover that allows you to open the code block in the code playground site.